GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/03_linuxcnc/07_linuxcnc_basic_usage.md

 ---

 (sec:linuxcnc_usage)=

 # Basic LinuxCNC Usage

-During the development of the testbed, three LinuxCNC configurations were created:
+During the development of the gantry robot system, we created several LinuxCNC configurations:

-- `mesa_7i96s_7i77_xy`: Simulates a robot with X and Y axes, where the brushless motor controls the X-axis and the stepper motor controls the Y-axis.
-- `mesa_7i96s_7i77_xx`: Simulates a robot with a single X-axis, where both the brushless and stepper motors control the axis simultaneously, moving synchronously at the same speed.
-- `mesa_7i96s_7i77_xc`: Simulates a robot with an X-axis and a C-axis (rotation around the Z-axis).
-The brushless motor controls the X-axis, and the stepper motor controls the C-axis.
+- Configurations for single-axis movement:
+  - `citic_gantry_robot_xx`: Configuration for moving the robot along the X-axis.
+  - `citic_gantry_robot_xx_no_homing`: Configuration for moving the robot along the X-axis without the need for executing the physical homing procedure.
+  - `citic_gantry_robot_y`: Configuration for moving the robot along the Y-axis.
+  - `citic_gantry_robot_z`: Configuration for moving the robot along the Z-axis.
+- Configurations for 3-axis movement:
+  - `citic_gantry_robot`: Main configuration for the gantry robot system.
+  - `citic_gantry_robot_sim`: Simulation configuration for the gantry robot system.
+Can be used to test the robot system configuration without the physical hardware.

-The following sections explain how to use LinuxCNC with these configurations.
+The following sections explain the basic usage of LinuxCNC with these configurations.

 (sec:linuxcnc_usage_gui_axis)=

 ## Control using the AXIS Graphical Interface

 When LinuxCNC is launched with one of the aforementioned configurations, the AXIS graphical interface will open, as shown in {numref}`fig:linuxcnc_gui_axis_estop`.
 The process for controlling the machine with this interface is detailed below.